 Climate change impacts everyone.
-But because human societies are unequal, climate change does not impact everyone in the same way.
+But because human societies were built on inequities, climate change does not impact everyone in the same way.
 For example, low-income communities have fewer resources to recover from climate disasters.
 In the United States, communities of color bear the brunt of pollution associated with fossil fuels and energy infrastructure.
 Worldwide, climate change has a disproportionate impact on women and children.
 Both in the U.S. and worldwide, individuals and communities that contributed the least to the climate crisis will face the greatest impacts.
-Because climate change amplifies existing injustices, policies to address climate change should be designed to mitigate inequality and disproportionate impacts.
-To advance climate justice, state legislation needs to identify and center environmental justice communities, build an inclusive economy, support community-driven solutions, require local pollution reductions, and facilitate a just transition.
+Because climate change amplifies existing injustices and inequities, policies to address climate change should be designed to mitigate inequities and disproportionate impacts.
+To advance climate justice, state legislation needs to identify and center environmental justice communities, build an inclusive economy, support community-driven solutions, require local pollution reductions, and facilitate a just